 Cronos Group's brands include Peace Naturals, Cove, Spinach, Lord Jones, Happy Dance, and Peace.

 Its global presence and use of disruptive technology in the field of intellectual property research of cannabis products distinguishes this company from those mentioned above.

 Which cannabis company is the best to invest in?
 It is determined by your objectives and specific interests.

 Interested in these assets and more?
 Click below to trade amongst thousands of stocks and ETF's available at your fingertips here at Admirals:

 The following is a technical analysis of an investment in Aurora Cannabis, which is part of the Admirals Invest portfolio.

-The graph above depicts the price of Aurora Cannabis over the last five years.
+The graph above depicts the price of Aurora Cannabis over the last six years.

-The chart depicts the sharp rise in the Aurora Cannabis share price at the end of 2017, when the stock experienced a sharp upward rally and the share price increased by more than 400% in less than two months, from USD 28 per share in early November 2017 to more than USD 140 by December 31, 2017.
+The graph highlights the strong rise in the price of Aurora Cannabis shares at the end of 2017, when they had a marked bullish rally and in less than two months the price soared by more than 400%, from USD 28 per share to beginning of November 2017 to exceed USD 140 as of December 31, 2017.

-Admirals allows you to invest in cannabis online through your Trader's Room.
+Admirals allows you to invest in cannabis online through your Dashboard.
 Investing in companies like Aurora Cannabis through Admirals' Invest.MT5 account.
 Simply follow these easy steps: